Before Project Start

 1. Develop and obtain approval of the data management plan (DMP) with your research project proposal.

 2. If needed, obtain an ORCID for all project investigators and contributors.
+You can create your own ORCID in a couple of minutes at https://orcid.org/.
 You will need to report ORCIDs as part of your final step in complying with the plan.

 During the Project

 4. Update your project record in RiP over the duration of the project (e.g., if there are any changes to funding amount, project end dates, etc.).

 5. Follow the data management practices outlined in your data management plan (DMP).

 6. Change the status of the project in RiP from "Active" to "Completed" within two (2) months of completion and retrieve the RH Display IDs for each project

 7. Package and archive data as outlined in your DMP.

 8. Include ORCIDs and funding agreement number(s) on the Technical Report documentation page and in any peer-reviewed publication submissions.